 You've waited until age 50 and apply the same RSP investment strategy and invest $1,500 monthly until age 65.

 - Your portfolio could grow to $650,000.
 That's some serious catch up.

 You might say Scenario 2 (at age 60) doesn't appear to be setting you up comfortably for your golden years.
 But I can tell you that my greatest personal finance surprise has been to discover how comfortable and happy so many Canadian retirees are who have low-to-modest retirement income.
 In the book Retirement Income for Life, author Frederick Vettese details how Canadian retirees spend considerably less in retirement than we might expect.

 Those RSP investments, combined with Canada Pension Plan (CPP) income (which is available at age 60) and Old Age Security (OAS) (which is available at age 65), might go a long way to deliver a very comfortable retirement.
 A $580,000 portfolio could potentially deliver $25,000 of durable annual income before any income taxes.
 For a couple with similar investments, that's $50,000 annually plus any government money.
 Note: figures are not adjusted for inflation.

 You might downsize from your mortgage-free home to create a considerable cash pile.
 You could use property to create additional income.
 If you take an "early" retirement at age 60, you might consider some part-time work.
 Or perhaps your catch-up portfolio plus CPP and OAS is more than enough.

 The key is to create a simple investment plan and start building wealth, month by month.
-Invest your money for growth in a low-cost portfolio of stocks and bonds.
+Invest your money for growth in a low-cost portfolio of stocks, bonds and/or ETFs.

 Then enjoy watching your portfolio play a serious game of catch up.